 DNA barcoding of terrestrial vascular plants and fungi

-This work package focused on the DNA barcoding of 600 terrestrial vascular plants and 800 species of fungi from northern Norway stored at the Tromsø University Museum.
+This work package focused on the DNA barcoding of 2000 terrestrial vascular plants and 800 species of fungi from northern Norway stored at the Tromsø University Museum.
 NorBOL is a regional node in iBOL with a special responsibility for northern regions and this project is an important contribution to the iBOL working group on Polar Life (WG 1:10).
+For vascular plants, we used a very advanced method called low coverage shotgun sequencing of genomic DNA.
+This will allow us to assemble the whole chloroplast genome and nuclear ribosomal sequences.
+By doing this, we overcome the limitation of standard barcodes in vascular plants and build a reference library useful for e.g. studies of phylogeny, comparative analyses of organelle genome evolution, and new plant barcodes for selective taxa and/or ancient DNA samples.
 Contact person is Inger Greve Alsos.

 DNA barcoding of specimens from scientific collections

 Material in scientific collections are valuable to DNA barcoding because it is quality assured with respect to dentification and meta-data.
 Moreover, DNA barcoding of pinned insects has proven to be very effective when generating barcodes of many species and specimens.
 This package focused specifically on the utilization of already collected and databased material and the work was largely performed by biology students at the University of Oslo.
 The Natural History Museum in Oslo was responsible for the work package, contact person is Arild Johnsen.